Skip to main content

 Discovering and evaluating the factors that influence how therapeutic agents work

-Our faculty lead research programs that aim to translate experimental and clinical pharmacology discoveries into precision medicine and apply these discoveries to improve patient care.
-DPET is focused on collaborative clinical and translational research projects, with a particular emphasis on developing world-class research programs in quantitative pharmacology, pharmacogenomics and precision medicine, drug safety, and experimental therapeutics.
-DPET faculty also lead innovative educational research projects focused on the scholarship of teaching and learning.
+Our faculty lead world-class research programs that span discovery to application and aim to translate experimental and clinical pharmacology discoveries into the practice of precision medicine.
+DPET is focused on collaborative clinical and translational research projects, with a particular emphasis on leading innovative research programs in the following core areas: translational & quantitative pharmacology, experimental therapeutics & genomics, and precision pharmacotherapy.

-Our graduate and postdoctoral training programs develop scientists who excel at conducting innovative and clinically relevant translational research that integrates biomedical and pharmaceutical sciences through use of laboratory-based and computational modeling approaches that leverage preclinical and clinical investigations.
+Our graduate and postdoctoral training programs develop scientists who excel at conducting innovative and clinically relevant translational research in precision therapeutics that integrates biomedical and pharmaceutical sciences through use of state-of-the-art laboratory-based, clinical, and computational modeling approaches.

 Our research projects span several therapeutic areas: